All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Fountain by Carlo Fontana

-The Cesarini found great difficulty in building an aqueduct at Genzano, because that town is on the ridge of a volcanic crater and it was difficult to find a source of water which was located on higher ground.
+The Cesarini found great difficulties in building an aqueduct at Genzano, because that town is on the ridge of a volcanic crater and it was difficult to find a source of water which was located on higher ground.
 Lanuvio is situated at a lower level than Genzano and the Cesarini reactivated a Roman aqueduct which carried water to a large fountain outside the entrance to the town.
 It was designed by Carlo Fontana, a scholar of Bernini, who was inspired by his master's Fontana dei Quattro Fiumi.
-The fountain was completed by the statues of two snakes and it was meant to represent the cave where the ancient rites at Juno's sanctuary took place.
+The fountain was completed by the statues of two snakes and it was meant to represent the cave of Juno's shrine.

 S. Maria delle Grazie